tomasz-skowronski/ml-bouncing-racoon/README.md

 #### Limits

 * Up to 100K email addresses for validation with a single API request.
 * All validation task data will be automatically deleted 14 days after the data has been made available.
+* The email validator service caches results for several days, so if an email tested as bad, it will continue to show up as bad for a few days until it is re-evaluated.

 > IMPORTANT: Email addresses marked with `OK - Catch-All Active` can still bounce as some mail servers accept mail for any address and create a non-delivery-report later.